GiovannaNicora/rel-doc/docs/source/index.rst

 Welcome to RelAI's documentation!
 ===================================

-**RelAI** is a Python library to compute pointwise reliability of Machine Learning predictions.
+**RelAI** is a Python library to compute the pointwise reliability of Machine Learning predictions, as implemented in Peracchio L et al. "Evaluation of Predictive Reliability to Foster Trust in Artificial Intelligence.
+A case study in Multiple Sclerosis" 2024. http://arxiv.org/abs/2402.17554.

 .. image:: workflow-rel-ai.png